 Check LRT, MRT & Monorail Fare

-The following is a simple fare calculator that helps you to check the train ticket fare if you are using the Kelana Jaya Line LRT (KJL-LRT), Ampang Line LRT (AGL-LRT), Sri Petaling Line LRT (SPL-LRT), KL Monorail (MRL), and MRT Sungai Buloh – Kajang Line (MRT-SBK).
+The following is a simple fare calculator that helps you to check the train ticket fare if you are using the Kelana Jaya Line LRT (KJL-LRT), the Ampang Line LRT (AGL-LRT), the Sri Petaling Line LRT (SPL-LRT), KL Monorail (MRL), and the MRT Sungai Buloh – Kajang Line (MRT-SBK).

 |Merdeka (SBK17) MRT station statistics|

 |Opened||17 July 2017|